 Sitka spruce trees - licensed under Creative Commons Wikicommons/MPF

-Named after the city of Sitka in southern Alaska, this conifer is one of the most important tree species in the British forest industries today.
-Its timber is used for everything from paper to musical instruments to boat-building, depending on the maturity of the tree.
+Named after the city of Sitka in southern Alaska, this conifer is one of the most important tree species in the British forest today.
+Its timber is used for everything from paper to musical instruments to boat-building.
 Because of this versatility, sitka accounts for about 50% of commercial planting in the UK.

 Sitka is fast-growing, even in poor soils and on exposed ground, making it perfect for the Scottish climate.
 In fact, it's so fast-growing - young trees can grow as much as 1.5m in a year - it can be tricky to estimate a sitka tree's age just by looking at it.